 There’s very little to moan about, except the gearbox, which is nothing new to these LC4s.
 We experienced plenty of false neutrals and not even the excellent Quickshifter+ system could mask this.

 But you can almost forget about these trivialities.
 The KTM 690 SMC R is an absolute riot to ride at any speed and the electronics have done nothing to dilute its rawness.

 2019 sees the latest generation LC4 motor slotted into a tweaked chassis, with the added bonus of electronic rider aids and a quickshifter/blipper, and KTM claim 65% of the bike is all-new.

 Fast-forward to 2021 and the firm announced updates for both the SMC R and its Enduro R brother.

 I’d be lying if I said the frame’s revised flex properties and tweaked geometry felt particularly tangible, but there’s no denying the 2019 model feels slightly sharper than the previous incarnation.

 This is the ultimate road scalpel; a sublime mix of water boatman agility and assured stability that brings endless smiles and accommodates a range of riding styles.

-New WP suspension is perfectly at home soaking up rough road surfaces or laying rubber down on a kart track, and adds a more executive feel to the 690’s ride.
+The latest fully adjustable WP suspension is perfectly at home soaking up rough road surfaces or laying rubber down on a kart track, and adds a more executive feel to the 690’s ride.

 Unlike most manufacturers, KTM chops and changes between tyre brands to suit particular models.
 Bridgestone S21s are fitted to the 690.
 Why?
 Because their test rider, Rudi Bauer, preferred them to other rubber options as he could drag the bars during extreme cornering.